• Home

 Using a fork or skewer, poke holes all over and drizzle generously with chocolate milk until the cake is moist.

-Coat cornflakes in a little melted chocolate and cocoa powder, then scatter over the top just before serving.
+Coat cornflakes in a little melted chocolate, then scatter over the top just before serving.

 Cornflakes and chocolate in bowl